hail-is/hail/docs/commands/AnnotateVariantsTable.md

 1:2091230:G:C       Synonymous      0.66
 ```

 This file contains one field to identify the variant and two data columns: one which encodes a string and one which encodes a double.
+Using the `--impute` option, we can avoid having to specify the `Variant` and `Double` types.
 The command line should appear as:

 ```
 $ hail [read / import / previous commands] \
     annotatevariants table \
         file:///user/me/consequences.tsv.gz \
-        -t "DNAseSensitivity: Double" \
         -r va.varianteffects \
-        -v Variant
+        -e Variant
+        --impute
 ```

 This invocation will annotate variants with the following schema: